maelstrom-software/maelstrom/doc/book/0.12.0/src/introduction.md

 * It's easy.
 Maelstrom provides drop-in replacements for `cargo test`, `go test`, and `pytest`.
 In most cases, it just works with your existing tests with minimal configuration.
 * It's reliable.
-Maelstrom runs every test hermetically in its own lightweight container, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.
+Maelstrom runs every test isolated in its own lightweight container, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.
 * It's scalable.
 Maelstrom can be run as a cluster.
 You can add more worker machines to